 Winthrop Rockefeller, grandson of industrialist John D. Rockefeller, moved to Petit Jean Mountain in 1953, and over the next 20 years hosted over 200 conferences to address issues ranging from education to agriculture, from political reform to racial harmony.
 He also served as governor of Arkansas from 1967-1971.
 His son, Winthrop "Win" Rockefeller (1948-2006) continued his father's philanthropic work and served as lieutenant governor of Arkansas.

 In 2005, the University of Arkansas system established the Winthrop Rockefeller Institute with a grant from the Winthrop Rockefeller Charitable Trust.
-The Institute, located on the original Rockefeller ranch across the road from the Lutheran Camp on Petit Jean, continues to carry out Rockefeller's vision of addressing challenging issues through collaboration.
-For more on the Rockefeller Institute, visit:
+The Institute, located on the original Rockefeller ranch across the road from Camp Trinity, continues to carry out Rockefeller's vision of addressing challenging issues through collaboration.
+For more on the Rockefeller Institute, visit: http://www.livethelegacy.org

 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 Colossians 3:13